jmasaviru/Homework2/README.md

 HTML5
 CSS

-UPDATED: Nov 2020
+# UPDATED: Nov 2020
-Portfolio has been updated to fulfil requirements for MSU Coding Bootcamp assignment
+Portfolio has been updated as per requirements for MSU Coding Bootcamp assignment.